huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_policy.md

 <a name="cbr_policy_backup_cycle"></a>
 The `backup_cycle` block supports:

 * `days` - (Optional, String) Specifies the weekly backup day of backup schedule.
   It supports seven days a week (MO, TU, WE, TH, FR, SA, SU) and this parameter is separated by a comma (,) without spaces, between date and date during the configuration.

 * `interval` - (Optional, Int) Specifies the interval (in days) of backup schedule.
-The value range is `1` to `30`.
-This parameter and `days` are alternative.
+  The valid value ranges from `1` to `30`.

+-> Parameter `backup_cycle.days` and `backup_cycle.interval` are alternative.

 * `execution_times` - (Required, List) Specifies the backup time.
 Automated backups will be triggered at the backup time.
 The current time is in the UTC format (HH:MM).
 The minutes in the list must be set to **00** and the hours